ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 If you don't change the password soon enough, the account will be locked.

 You'll notice that for single-user systems like laptops, there is no need to change a password simply because it is older than a certain number of days.
 The reason is that time-expiry of passwords is an "[...outdated and ineffective practice](https://www.ncsc.gov.uk/blog-post/your-password-expiry-policy-may-have-reached-its-expiry-date)".
-On sensitive or multi-user systems, you must still change passwords at regular intervals.
+But on sensitive or multi-user systems, or for administrators or developers, you must still change passwords at regular intervals.

+<a id="password-managers"></a>

+#### Password managers

+These are tools that help you create, use, and manage your passwords.
+A useful overview is available [here][ncscpwm].

+For example, the password manager used by development teams within MOJ Digital &amp; Technology is `RatticDB`.

+Other password managers include:

+- _Need examples here, such as `LastPass` or `KeePassX`_.

 ### System administrators or developers

 Some systems need extra measures besides passwords.
 For example, tokens or other multi-factor authentication devices might be appropriate.
 For more information about these, see the [IT Security - Access Control Standard][acs].

 A technical risk assessment identifies extra controls for systems that need formal accreditation.
 The assessment follows [HMG Information Assurance Standard No. 1 \& 2][hmgias2].
 The systems are also subject to a Business Impact Assessment (BIA).

-For example,
-the assessment might need extra checks to login to an account or service.
-The checks might depend in part on the context, and would consider factors such as:
+For example, the assessment might identify the need to have extra checks for logging in to an account or service.
+The checks might depend on various factors such as:

 - time of login
 - location of login
 - number of previous connections from the connecting IP address
-- whether to allow more than login at a time
+- whether to allow more than one login at a time

-When a new or refreshed system arrives, change any and all default passwords.
+When a new, modified, or replacement system arrives, change any and all default passwords.
 Complete the changes before using the system for any MOJ work.

-All systems must have a way of changing passwords.
-In particular,
-all systems must be able to change passwords after an incident.
+<a id="single-use-passwords"></a>

+#### Single-use passwords

 Some passwords are 'one time' or single-use.
-Use these to grant access to a service for the first time.
+Administrators and developers use these to grant access to a service for the first time.
 After using the password once, the user must immediately change the password.

 Single-use passwords must also be time limited.
 If they are not used within a specific time after generation, they must become invalid.

 The following table shows the valid lifetime for a single-use password: